Amit-Zinger/online-furniture-store/README.md

 ## Market Research
 A **market analysis** was conducted to compare features and user experiences of leading online furniture stores.
 Key insights include:
+# User Interface Design Overview

+This document outlines the key design considerations for the user interface, focusing on user experience, accessibility, and standard e-commerce practices.

-User Experience Focus
+# User Experience Focus

-The interface is designed with a strong emphasis on ease of use and accessibility.
+The interface is designed with an emphasis on **ease of use** and **intuitive navigation**, ensuring a seamless shopping experience.

+# Key Features and Design Decisions

-Search Bar Placement
+# Search Bar

-Positioned at the top center of the page for maximum visibility.
+- Positioned at the **top center** of the page for maximum visibility.
-Chosen based on user habits, as they typically expect to find search functionality at the top of content-rich websites.
+- Placed according to **user habits**, as search functionality is commonly expected at the top of content-rich websites.
-Helps users quickly and efficiently find products.
+- Enhances **product search efficiency**.

-Store Name & Contact Information
+# Store Name & Contact Information

-Displayed at the top of the page in a clear and visible location.
+- Displayed at the **top of the page** in a clear and accessible location.
-Maintains a personal connection with users, even in an online shopping experience.
+- Helps maintain a **personal connection** with users during their online shopping experience.

-Shopping Cart Placement
+# Shopping Cart

-Located in the upper left corner, next to the search bar.
+- Located in the **upper left corner**, next to the search bar.
-Follows industry standards for leading e-commerce websites.
+- Follows **industry standards** for e-commerce websites.
-Ensures easy access throughout browsing and quick navigation back to the homepage.
+- Ensures **easy access** throughout browsing and quick navigation to the homepage.

-Main Menu & Categories
+# Main Menu & Categories

-Placed below the search bar for high visibility.
+- Placed **below the search bar** for high visibility.
-Includes main categories like “Sofas” and “Tables.”
+- Includes main categories like **"Sofas"** and **"Tables."**
-Categories expand into subcategories, allowing users to filter products by size or type easily.
+- Categories expand into **subcategories**, allowing users to filter products by **size** or **type**.

-Product Cards & Interaction
+# Product Cards

-Each product card features a "View Product" button at the bottom for direct access to more details.
+- Each product card features a **"View Product"** button at the bottom for direct access to more details.
-A heart icon is placed next to the button, allowing users to mark products as favorites.
+- A **❤️ heart icon** allows users to **mark products as favorites**.
-The heart icon follows familiar design patterns from other e-commerce platforms for easy recognition.
+- The heart icon follows familiar **design patterns** from other e-commerce platforms for easy recognition.

-Favorites Collection
+# Favorites Collection

-Favorited items are grouped under a dedicated icon next to the shopping cart at the top of the page.
+- Favorited items are grouped under a **dedicated icon** next to the shopping cart at the top of the page.

-User Account Access
+# User Account Access

-A user profile icon is positioned in the upper left corner.
+- A **user profile icon** is positioned in the **upper left corner**.
-This placement aligns with user expectations, as they typically find login options in this area, alongside their cart and favorite items.
+- This placement follows **common UX standards**, as users typically find login options near their cart and favorite items.

 ## Backend Planning
 The backend architecture was designed with **performance, scalability, and security** in mind.
 We chose: